desirerichard/NetStream/README.md

 ### Advanced SQL Requests

-Call the stored procedure to get films by Quentin Tarantino :
+Call the stored procedure to get films by Christopher Nolan :
 ```sql
 SELECT * FROM Get_Films_by_Director('Christopher Nolan');
 ```